Secure CheckoutPersonal information is secured with SSL technology.

-- Interdiscplinary contributors from around the globe offer a wide range of methodologies
+- Includes interdisciplinary contributors from around the globe

-- Includes never-before-published original research to help to keep current and develop a deeper understanding of the field
+- Provides never-before-published original research to help users stay current and develop a deeper understanding of the field

-- Each chapter include the methods and results of the research, useful for both academics and practitioners
+- Presents the methods and results of research that is useful for both academics and practitioners

 Urban Transportation Planning and Logistics researchers, graduate students, and practitioners